projectchrono/chrono/readme.txt

   save its triangulated mesh in .obj format.
 It requires the OpenCASCADE library - without that library, you cannot compile and/or run the demo.

-- New funcitons in ChCModelBullet: AddTriangleMeshConcave() and AddTriangleMeshConcaveDecomposed() , to allow more control on the concave meshes for collision detection.
+- New functions in ChCModelBullet: AddTriangleMeshConcave() and AddTriangleMeshConcaveDecomposed() , to allow more control on the concave meshes for collision detection.
 The already-known basic method AddTriangleMesh(), in case of dynamic concave mesh,